kenakofer/hymnsinger/docs/listing/what_child_is_this.md

 layout: song_page
 song_file: what_child_is_this
 title: "What Child is this"
 description: "What Child is this, who, laid to rest, on Mary's lap is sleeping, whom angels greet with anthems sweet, while shepherds watch are keeping?
-This, this ... english christian 4part musicbyother textbyother winter"
+This, this ... english christian 4part textbyother winter"
 image: https://github.com/kenanbit/hymn-singer/releases/latest/download/what_child_is_this-trad.png
 ---